Tropical cyclones in 2025: October

-October was very active, being the most active since 2020.
+October was very active, being the most active since 2013.
 Furthermore, it was deadly and costly, with nineteen tropical cyclones forming, and sixteen of them being named.
-Out of all the tropical cyclones this month, Hurricane Melissa in the North Atlantic was the strongest and most intense so far in the year globally.
+Out of all the tropical cyclones this month, Hurricane Melissa in the North Atlantic was the strongest and most intense in the year globally.
 The month started with Typhoon Matmo, which severely affected the Philippines, South China, Hong Kong, Macau, Vietnam, Laos, and Thailand, killing 39 people.
 Meanwhile, a deep depression in the North Indian Ocean, designated as BOB 07, killed 111 people in India, Nepal and Bhutan.
 In the same basin, Shakhti became the first named cyclone for the 2025 season.
 Other notable tropical cyclones include Typhoon Halong, which caused heavy rainfall in Japan and later impacted Alaska as a powerful extratropical cyclone, and Tropical Storm Fengshen which caused extensive flooding and landslides in the Philippines, despite causing less damage than preceding storms.
 However, the most notable cyclone of the month by far is the aforementioned Hurricane Melissa, which explosively intensified into a major hurricane and made landfall in Jamaica at Category 5 intensity, becoming the strongest hurricane to make landfall in the island's history, surpassing 1988's Hurricane Gilbert.
-Also tied with the 1935 Labor Day hurricane for the most intense landfall in the Atlantic basin, Melissa killed 96+ people, mostly in the Caribbean nations of Haiti and Jamaica.
-The last tropical cyclone of the month, Typhoon Kalmaegi persisted through November and would become the deadliest tropical cyclone of the year so far, with at least 269 fatalities reported after devastating central Philippines, particularly Cebu and Negros.
+Also tied with the 1935 Labor Day hurricane for the most intense landfall in the Atlantic basin, Melissa killed 95 people, mostly in the Caribbean nations of Haiti and Jamaica.
+The last tropical cyclone of the month, Typhoon Kalmaegi persisted through November and would kill 269 people after devastating central Philippines, particularly Cebu and Negros.